 - Water and sewage from drains, sinks and toilets backing up into the building

 - Settled water or damp spots near the septic tank or drain field

 - Foul odours coming from the septic tank or drain field

 - Bright green, spongy textured grass over the septic tank/ drain field, even during dry weather

 - Gurgling sounds in the plumbing system

-- In domestic buildings bathtubs and showers drain very slow
+- In domestic buildings, bathtubs and showers drain very slowly

 Sewage carries pathogens and various other unsafe contaminants.Exposure to such contaminants can cause health issues for individuals.
 Contaminants may also be found in water sources, making it unsafe for drinking, swimming, shellfish harvesting and agricultural uses.